Results 1 to 10 of 22

 As you can surf the net or play games while stuff is compiling.

-All 3 of those livecds have great wireless support.How to know if you are a geek.
+All 3 of those livecds have great wireless support.If you want to learn more about linux take a linux journey

 The answer to your original question is in the faqs